lucasnorruva/NorruvaMVP6/README.md

 ## Product Detail Page

-The individual **Product Detail Page** (accessed via `/products/[productId]`) has been refactored and is now fully functional.
-It provides a comprehensive tabbed view of product information, including overview, sustainability, compliance, lifecycle, and supply chain details.
+The individual **Product Detail Page** (accessed via `/products/[productId]`) has been refactored and is now significantly more comprehensive.
+It provides an enhanced tabbed view of product information, including a detailed overview with consolidated identifiers and blockchain state, sustainability metrics, full compliance status, product history, certifications, lifecycle events, and supply chain details.
+It also supports category-specific information for textiles and construction products.

 Links from other parts of the application, such as the "Products" listing page (`/products`) and the "DPP Live Dashboard" (`/dpp-live-dashboard`), that lead to this internal detail view are active and direct users to the relevant product's detailed information.
 The "Products" listing page (`/products`) and the "Add New Product" page (`/products/new`) are also fully functional for managing the product list and creating/editing entries.